nefarious-kitsune/aow-event-proposal/the-academy.md

 **[START]**

 ----
-> I have loaned you some troops.
+> I have lent you some troops.
 Use them to defeat the enemy.

 *Defeat the enemy*